Keeping track of business paperwork

 1. Establish a file naming convention

-Pro tip: Choose a naming convention style and stick to it.
+To get organized, choose a naming convention style and stick to it.
 Consider these filing methods:

 Don't stray from a system once you've established which method works best.